AdaCore/spark2014/docs/lrm/source/subprograms.rst

 aspect_mark is Always_Terminates and the optional aspect_definition is a
 boolean expression.
 An Always_Terminates aspect with no aspect_definition is equivalent to an Always_Terminates aspect with an aspect_definition of True.
-[An execution which does not complete can for exemple run forever, exit the whole program using GNAT.OS_Lib.OS_Exit, or transfer the control to another execution in a non-standard way.]
+[An execution which does not complete can for example run forever, exit the whole program using GNAT.OS_Lib.OS_Exit, or transfer the control to another execution in a non-standard way.]